 DEQ’s statewide goal compliance and local plan compatibility procedures adequately cover the proposed rules.
+LRAPA will implement these rules through their ACDP and Title V permitting programs.
 In LRAPA’s Rules and Regulations, new regulated pollutants will be added to those that are required to be permitted but the requirements for the permitting of these activities and the review of their land use impacts remain unchanged.

-Permitting Rule Updates

-Determination

-DEQ determined that the following proposed rules listed under the Chapter 340 Action section above are existing rules that affect programs or activities that the DEQ State Agency Coordination Program considers a land-use program.

-OAR 340-200-0400 State of Oregon Clean Air Act Implementation Plan

-DEQ’s statewide goal compliance and local plan compatibility procedures adequately cover the proposed rules.
-LRAPA will implement these rules through their ACDP and Title V permitting programs.
 Currently cities and counties must provide a Land Use Compatibility Statement approval before LRAPA issues these permits or approves a Notice of Construction.